 Besides hiring workers, supervisors must order equipment and make sure it is properly maintained.
 Many also train workers on using harvesting equipment.
 Supervisors should know how to do every harvesting job on site, even though they may not perform these tasks on a daily basis.
 In fact much of their time may be spent making sure workers are completing tasks, submitting invoices, and writing reports.
 These reports can include budget projections, harvest quotas, and work-hours used.
 Depending on the size of the farm, some harvesting supervisors may work directly with marketing teams that package the harvested product.
 Harvesting supervisors may also be employed in the forestry and aquaculture industries, where they have similar duties.

 Career Outlook for Harvesting Supervisors

-The BLS projected that employment opportunities for farmers, ranchers and other agricultural managers will see a 2% decline from 2014-2024 due to a significant shift in the agricultural and food production industries.
+The BLS projected that employment opportunities for farmers, ranchers and other agricultural managers will see a decline through 2028 due to a significant shift in the agricultural and food production industries.
 Although the trend toward the larger farm model will limit employment growth, the BLS noted that supervisor positions in some niche markets may see an increase.
 For instance, farms focusing on organic crops and sustainable farming methods show significant growth in the industry.
 Owners may also be more likely to hire supervisors that possess a diversified background in harvesting different products within the agricultural and horticultural industries.